 - installation of SAS/ACCESS Interface to Oracle.
-For requirements information, go to the Install Center at http://support.sas.com/documentation/installcenter/92/documents/index.html and use the operating system and SAS version to locate the appropriate SAS Foundation Configuration Guide. - □ installation of a supported Oracle Database Client. - □ validation that the Oracle client can communicate with the Oracle server. - □ (UNIX only) configuration of SAS/ACCESS environmental variables.
-For more information, see "Setting UNIX Environment Variables for SAS/ACCESS" on page 56.
+For configuration information, see the Install Center at http://support.sas.com/documentation/installcenter/93 and use the operating system and SAS version to locate the appropriate SAS Foundation Configuration Guide. - installation of a supported Oracle Database Client. - validation that the Oracle client can communicate with the Oracle server. - (UNIX only) configuration of SAS/ACCESS environmental variables.
+For more information, see "Setting UNIX Environment Variables for SAS/ACCESS" on page 95.